meir-simon/elevator-game/README.md

 - `floor.py`: Contains the `Floor` class which represents an individual floor in the building.
 - `timer.py`: Contains the `Timer` class which manages countdown timers for various events.
 - `settings.py`: Configuration file for constants and settings.
-- `requirements.txt`: Lists the dependencies required for the project.
 - `README.md`: Provides an overview and setup instructions for the project.
-- `assets/`: Directory containing images and sound files used in the simulation.

 ## Contributing